Lovegiver/ReactivePipeline/src/README.md.md

 The global philosophy is :

- 1. We create all necessary Operations.
+ 1. We create all necessary `Operation`s.
 Try to think this object as a pure function, doing just one thing.
- 2. Each Operation is wrapped in a Task object.
-To be instantiated, a Task must have a single Operation and a Set of all the previous Tasks whom produced Fluxes are arguments for this Task.
+ 2. Each `Operation` is wrapped in a `Task` object.
+To be instantiated, a `Task` must have a single `Operation` and a Set of all the *previous* `Task`s whom produced `Flux`es are arguments for this `Task`.
- 3. All the Tasks will finally be used as arguments for a Pipeline.
+ 3. All the `Task`s will finally be used as arguments for a Pipeline.
 The Pipeline, thanks to its Optimizer, create one or more WorkGroups.
 Once this is made, all WorkGroups will be executed in parallel threads and in an asynchronous manner.

 ### The Pipeline